pl2599/Image-Classification---Predictive-Modeling/README.md

  + Proposed model: XGBoost with SIFT + HoG features, Convolutional Neral Network

 + Project details: We explored different feature extraction methods, such as SIFT, HoG, SIFT + HoG, RGB + PCA, and SIFT + HoG + RGB + PCA.
 We also tested different classfication models to select a model that achieves best performance, from algorithm accuracy, runtime, and memory perspective.
 Please refer to our [`main.Rmd`](https://github.com/GU4243-ADS/project-2-predictive-modelling-group-5/blob/master/doc/main.Rmd) for more details.
-For the efficiency of computation and the improved accuracy, we chose XGBoost classifer with SIFT + HoG features, which increased the accuracy from 64% to 79% and decreased runtime from 1096.47s to 183.979s.
+For the efficiency of computation and the improved accuracy, we chose XGBoost classifer with SIFT + HoG features, which increased the accuracy from 64% to 79% and decreased the training runtime from 1096.47s to 183.979s.

 + CNN architecture.
 More details can be found [here](https://github.com/GU4243-ADS/project-2-predictive-modelling-group-5/blob/master/lib/cnn.ipynb).
 ![image](figs/cnn-image-1.jpg)